Cerins/reversi-wasm/README.md

 # What is this?

-This is a C++/JavaScript/HTML, which demonstrates the use of WebAssembly.
+This is Reversi game written in C++/JavaScript/HTML, which demonstrates the use of WebAssembly.

 The C++ code is compiled to WebAssembly and then loaded into the browser.

-The page is a game of Reversi.

 The rules can be found [here](https://en.wikipedia.org/wiki/Reversi).